 In the upstream segment, Pemex has struggled with a continuous decrease in output.
 The company’s crude oil production has been annually decreasing for over a decade, reaching less than 1.7 million barrels a day in 2019 (around 65 percent of the daily production reported in the beginning of the decade).
 Similarly, the production of natural gas has decreased by more than two billion cubic feet per day in comparison to 2010.

-In addition to the decline in production, Pemex – which is involved with all levels of the oil and gas industry, from extraction, to processing, and retailing – also faces major organizational problems, in particular, securing its oil and gas infrastructure.
-In 2018, it was estimated that more than 66 billion Mexican pesos in revenue were lost due to fuel theft in the country, out of which Pemex is the most affected.
+In addition to the decline in production, Pemex is also facing the challenges of competition in the downstream segment.
+Since 2016, the number of Pemex gas stations has decreased by nearly 30 percent, while the overall number of stations in the country continues to increase.
+Amidst these issues, Mexico’s oil corporation also faces major organizational problems, in particular, securing its oil and gas infrastructure.
+It was estimated that in 2019 more than 5 billion Mexican pesos of revenue were lost due to fuel theft in the pipelines owned or operated by Pemex.